Skip to main content

 • .filter() - Query method that returns paginated data

-• result.tableData - The data list array
+• result.tableData - Data array

 Verify the Result